5 (Lisinopril 5 mg)

 Pill imprint 5 has been identified as Lisinopril 5 mg.

-Lisinopril is used in the treatment of high blood pressure; diabetic kidney disease; migraine prevention; alport syndrome; heart failure (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
+Lisinopril is used in the treatment of high blood pressure; diabetic kidney disease; migraine prevention; heart failure; coronary artery disease (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
 Lisinopril 5 mg is not subject to the Controlled Substances Act.

 See also related documents.